inbo/LSVI/README.md

 remotes::install_github("inbo/LSVI@develop", build = TRUE, build_opts = c("--no-resave-data", "--no-manual"))
 ```

-To have access to the database (which is a precondition for using the package), one should be logged in as a user on the INBO network (locally or by using VPN).

 # Documentation

 After installation, a user manual is available by running this code: